Second-hand bookstall in Madrid

 Course structure

 Modern Languages at Merton is a vibrant and diverse cohort of tutors and students, studying a wide range of languages, periods, and literary genres.
 Whether you’re interested in Isabel Allende or Émile Zola, medieval Germany or modern-day Latin America, you’ll be sure to find someone at Merton to share and develop your interests.
-Our tutors, Professor Ian Maclachlan and Dr Alice Brooke, combine years of experience teaching the Oxford syllabus with innovative research in modern French literature and philosophy, and colonial Spanish literature and culture.
+Our tutors, Professor Ian Maclachlan and Dr Alice Brooke, combine years of experience teaching the Oxford modern languages syllabus with innovative research in modern French literature and philosophy, and colonial Spanish literature and culture.

 Merton students typically spend their year abroad in a diverse range of roles, studying at universities, working in internships, or acting as English-language assistants in schools and universities.
 Recently, for example, students have: